CodingMarkus/Epistaro/doc/dev/CStyleGuideCheatsheet.md

 - { on own line in definitions.
 - Attributes on line above function.
 - Two blank lines after function, three between groups.
+- One blank line between instruction groups inside functions.
-- Declarations/definitions break: all on one line, or grouped, or one per line.
+- Declarations/definitions/calls break: one line if fits, grouped if two lines, one per line if more.

 8. Control Flow
 ---------------